 Step 2: Contact Your Health Plan's Special Investigations Unit (SIU)

-This is your primary and most direct channel.
-Every major insurer and Third-Party Administrator (TPA) has a dedicated SIU or fraud hotline.
-You can find this number on the back of your insurance card, on your plan's member portal, or in your plan documents.
+Go here first.
+Every major insurer and TPA has a dedicated SIU or fraud hotline.
+You'll find the number on the back of your insurance card, on your plan's member portal, or in your plan documents.
 When you call:

-- You can usually choose to remain anonymous.
-The plan is legally obligated to investigate.
+- You can remain anonymous; the plan must investigate.

 Step 3: Notify Your Employer's HR or Benefits Administrator

-Inform your company's HR or benefits team.
-They have a fiduciary duty under ERISA to ensure plan assets are protected.
-They can escalate the issue with the insurance carrier or TPA and monitor the investigation's progress.
-This step is especially important if the fraud appears systemic or involves a network provider used by many employees.
+Tell your HR or benefits team.
+They have a fiduciary duty under ERISA to protect plan assets.
+They can escalate with the carrier and track the investigation.
+This matters most if the fraud seems systemic or involves a provider many employees use.

 Step 4: Report to State and Federal Agencies

-For serious or widespread fraud, or if you are unsatisfied with the plan's response, you can report to government agencies:
+For serious fraud, or if the plan's response falls short, report to:

-- State Insurance Department: They regulate insurance companies and can investigate consumer complaints.
+- State Insurance Department: regulates insurers and investigates complaints.

-- U.S. Department of Labor (DOL), Employee Benefits Security Administration (EBSA): For employer-sponsored plans (governed by ERISA), the EBSA investigates fraud and abuse.
+- U.S. Department of Labor (DOL), Employee Benefits Security Administration (EBSA): for ERISA plans, investigates fraud.

 Protecting Yourself and Understanding Protections

-You are protected by law when reporting in good faith.
-The False Claims Act includes whistleblower protections, and HIPAA permits disclosures for oversight activities.
-You cannot be penalized by your employer or health plan for making a legitimate report.
-Remember, you are not responsible for investigating the fraud-your role is to report the suspicious activity to the professionals who are.
+You're protected by law when reporting in good faith.
+The False Claims Act offers whistleblower protections; HIPAA allows disclosures for oversight.
+Your employer or plan cannot penalize you for a legitimate report.
+Remember, you don't need to investigate—just report to the professionals.

 A Proactive, Systemic Solution: The WellthCare Model

-While reporting is essential, the ideal system is designed to prevent fraud and abuse through alignment and transparency.
-At WellthCare, our Health-to-Wealth Operating System is built on core values of integrity and transparency.
-The patent-pending technology creates a compliant, auditable record of preventive care actions and financial flows, reducing the opaque areas where waste and fraud traditionally thrive.
-By aligning incentives so that everyone wins when employees are healthier-and by using clear, automatic funding of Store and Pension accounts-we remove many of the friction points and perverse incentives that can lead to abuse.
-A system where "healthcare pays you back" is inherently one built on verified, legitimate actions and trust.
+Reporting is essential, but an ideal system prevents fraud through alignment and transparency.
+WellthCare's Health-to-Wealth Operating System is built on integrity and transparency.
+Its patent-pending technology creates an auditable record of preventive care and financial flows, reducing opaque areas where waste and fraud thrive.
+By aligning incentives so everyone wins when employees are healthier—and using automatic funding of Store and Pension accounts—we remove friction points and perverse incentives.
+A system where "healthcare pays you back" is built on verified actions and trust.
+WellthCare is the first Health-to-Wealth Benefit System that ensures every action is verified and recorded, building a transparent ecosystem where fraud cannot hide.

-Taking action against fraud is a powerful way to contribute to a more sustainable, affordable healthcare ecosystem.
-By following these steps, you move from being a passive participant to an active guardian of your benefits, your company's resources, and your own financial well-being.
+Reporting fraud helps create a more sustainable, affordable healthcare ecosystem.
+Follow these steps, and you'll move from passive participant to active guardian of your benefits, your company's resources, and your own finances.